Craig J. Barber, Joan Lobis Brown, Jimmy Fike, Ivana Damien George, Emily Hamilton Laux, Marcy Palmer, Paula Riff, and Vaughn Sills

 These gardens speak a certain language – a language, I’m convinced, that is about the earth, about beauty, and about spirit.
 Some of the vocabulary of this language is about cultural mores and spiritual knowledge – the empty bottles, the pipes sticking upright out of the ground, dolls have specific meanings that relate to the spirits of ancestors — and that go back centuries and across an ocean; some of the vocabulary is functional, practical, born of necessity – the vegetable gardens, the chicken coops; and some is quite simply of beauty – the impatiens and petunias and pinks, the rose bushes, prickly pears, and canna lilies.
 The way the vocabulary is put together is based on tradition, custom, function, and each gardener’s individual creativity — yielding a distinctive style.
 This style becomes the structure of the language; this structure is aesthetic; and this aesthetic, to my eye, is beauty.

 It’s a language different from the one I grew up with in Eastern Canada or New England, where I live now.
 It is a language, though, that I’ve seen and felt before – mostly in the South, mostly in the yards of African-Americans.
 It’s a language whose sound is so lyrical that, even though I don’t know the nuances of all the words, I used it to make these photographs. – VS

-Vaughn Sills’ deep interest involves how we are influenced by and how we influence the land, how cultures evolve in relation to (and affect) their geography – as well as how individuals become who we are because of our families, social, and environmental circumstances.
+Vaughn Sills’ interests involve how we are influenced by and how we influence the land, how cultures evolve in relation to (and affect) their geography, as well as how individuals become who we are because of our families, social, and environmental circumstances.

 Vaughn is a Visiting Scholar at Brandeis University’s Women’s Studies Research Center and Associate Professor Emerita of Photography at Simmons University.
 She lives and works in Cambridge, Massachusetts, and Prince Edward Island, Canada.